SnoringCatGames/surfacer/README.md

 ## Platform graph inspector

 As you might imagine, the calculations for these edges can get quite complicated.
 To make these calculations easier to understand and debug, we created a powerful platform graph inspector.
-This can be accessed from the utility menu (the gear icon in the top-right corner of the screen).
+This can be accessed from the inspector panel (the gear icon in the top-right corner of the screen).

 ![Platform graph inspector](./docs/platform-graph.png)